How To Remove Carpet Stains

 - Continue using the first cleaning solution as long as there is a transfer of the spill to the cloth.
 It is not necessary to use all of the cleaning solutions if the first solution removes the spill.

 - Be patient!
 Complete removal of the spill may require repeating the same step several times.
-After the spill has been completely removed, rinse the affected area thoroughly with cold water, and blot with a dry cloth until all of the solution has been removed.
-Some cleaning solutions will cause rapid soiling if the solution is not completely removed.
+Once you completely remove the spill, rinse the affected area thoroughly with cold water, and blot with a dry cloth until all of the solution has been removed.
+If you do not completely remove certain cleaning solutions, they will cause rapid soiling.
 Apply a one-half inch layer of white paper towels to the affected area, and weigh down with a flat, heavy object.
 Continue to change paper towels as needed.